 I am blessed in so many ways.
 Not only do I get to work and play with children for a career, but I also get to do it at the school district that I attended as a child.
 Many years ago, I was the student learning to read, write, and solve math problems at East Jackson Community Schools.
 I graduated from EJ in 1994 and went on to earn my teaching degree at Central Michigan University in 1999.
 I began teaching at East Jackson in the fall of that same year while continuing my education at Spring Arbor University.
 With a great sense of accomplishment, I completed my Master's Degree in Education in 2006.
-I have taught 12 years in 6th grade, 2 years in 4th grade, 7 years in 3rd grade, and now beginning a new adventure in 2nd grade.
-This year will be my 22nd at East Jackson, and I am hoping it will be the best year yet!
+I have taught 12 years in 6th grade, 2 years in 4th grade, 7 years in 3rd grade, and 2 years in 2nd grade.
+This year will be my 23rd at East Jackson, and I am hoping it will be the best year yet!

 I am also blessed with an amazing family!
 My beautiful wife, three daughters, and one son are my pride and joy.
 We love camping, riding bikes, fishing/hunting, reading, watching movies, playing sports, and going to church together as a family.
 After school and during the summer months I teach Driver Education.
 My favorite team is the Detroit Tigers, I love anything that deals with the outdoors, and my new hobbies are gardening and metal detecting!